 New Leaders offers evidence-based leadership training for school leaders at every level to ensure schools and systems provide all students with the opportunity to pursue their dreams.
 Their nationwide network of diverse, skilled school leaders reflects the communities they serve and believes that every student can excel, especially students of color and those from low-income communities.
 New Leaders forges deep partnerships with schools, districts, states, and institutions of higher education to equip school leaders to be powerful and positive forces for change.
 New Leaders champions policies that reflect the transformative power of exceptional school leadership and that break down inequitable structural and institutional barriers to student achievement and educational equity.

 OneGoal is a national postsecondary success organization that works to close the college degree divide and create a more equitable future.
-We partner with public schools in low-income communities across the country to ensure postsecondary planning, preparation, and support are no longer extracurricular luxuries, but rather integral components of the high school experience.
-Our three-year program starts as a daily class in students’ junior and senior years of high school and continues with remote support through students’ first year of college or other postsecondary path.
-In 2019, OneGoal launched a systemwide solution that integrates our model into the fabric of entire school districts, thus ensuring all students have the opportunity to achieve their greatest postsecondary aspirations.
+They partner with public schools in low-income communities across the country to ensure postsecondary planning, preparation, and support are no longer extracurricular luxuries, but rather integral components of the high school experience.
+Their three-year program starts as a daily class in students’ junior and senior years of high school and continues with remote support through students’ first year of college or other postsecondary path.
+In 2019, OneGoal launched a systemwide solution that integrates their model into the fabric of entire school districts, thus ensuring all students have the opportunity to achieve their greatest postsecondary aspirations.